 The odor you can smell is a good indication that mold is present in your HVAC system.
 So although you can smell it coming through your ventilation system, the source is an unpleasant slimy sludge.
 One slimy sludge happily feeding off the moisture in your unit.

 There a health issues that need to be considered before attempting to tackle this problem yourself.
 Also and that is why in most circumstances.
 So it is better to call in an HVAC professional to assist.
 Therefore unless you have plenty of experience yourself.

 A trained technician will be able to trace the source of the mold and fix the problem before turning on the unit again.

 Problems with your ducts

-It is also worth saying that the source of your odor problem may not actually be unit itself, even though it may seem to coming from there.
+It is also worth saying that the source of your odor problem may not actually be unit itself.
+So even though it may seem to coming from there.

-If the unit has not got a mold problem, it could be that debris and moisture has been allowed to build up in the ductwork.
+If the unit has not got a mold problem, it could be that debris and moisture.
+Debris and moisture has been allowed to build up in the ductwork.

 It is possible to trust your sense of smell and you may be able to pinpoint the exact location of the odor by identifying where the strongest scent is coming from.
 If it is the ductwork, it is often advisable to get an HVAC specialist to clean the ductwork to ensure that the problem is eliminated.

 The easiest way to avoid suffering from dirty sock syndrome and prevent bacteria from taking hold, is to have your system serviced and cleaned regularly.